Sex Crimes Unit

 Please take a moment to watch this video message from Inspector Kelly Dennison, presented by Winnipeg Safe City:

 What should a person do after a sexual assault?

-- Tell the police or hospital staff immediately if you think you may have been drugged by the date-rape or other drugs.
+Tell the police or hospital staff immediately if you think you may have been drugged by a date-rape or other intoxicating substances.
 Testing for drugs requires a urine sample within approximately 12 hours after the drugs were taken, or the toxins are naturally flushed from your system.

 What happens at the hospital?